-This submission seeks a variation to Clause 4.4 of the Newcastle Local Environmental Plan (LEP) 2012 which prescribes a maximum floor space ratio (FSR) of 2:1 to the subject site.
+This submission seeks a variation to Clause 4.3 of the Newcastle Local Environmental Plan (LEP) 2012 which prescribes a maximum building height of 11 metres (m) to the subject site.
 This Clause 4.6 variation request has been prepared in support of a development application (DA) in respect to the demolition of the existing licensed premise (Premier Hotel) and commercial building and the erection of a nine (9) storey mixed use development on land known as 1-3 Brunker Road, Broadmeadow, NSW 2292 (Lots 2101 and 2102 DP755247) (the site).
-The proposal is detailed in the Architectural Plans prepared by JSA Studio Architects.
+The proposal is detailed in the amended Architectural Plans prepared by JSA Studio Architects, dated 13/06/2023.